marvinkome/tinywins/README.md

 A simple app to track your tiny wins

-* Using this to learn to SwiftUi
+Using this to learn about Swift SwiftUi